 The habit of taking for granted what has been discovered earlier as common sense and believing that current knowledge is roughly complete, still continues in spite of the continued acceleration of scientific discoveries.
 Curiosity, persistence, logic and avoiding group think are some of the antidotes that turn some ordinary people into scientists.

-Pollinators may consider the messy attachment of pollen grains to their bodies (and losing them promptly to other sticky floral parts), as an unavoidable nuisance associated with dining out on flowers.
-Or they may not give it a thought at all, which is more likely in the (also) happy world where thought doesn’t enter (Coates Palgrave, 2002; Schmidt, et al, 2002; Leistner, (Ed.), 2000; Pooley, 1993; Stoneman, 1928).
+Pollinators may find the messiness of pollen grains sticking to their bodies (and losing them promptly to other sticky floral parts) an unavoidable nuisance associated with dining out on flowers.
+More likely they give it no thought at all.
+People again, might enjoy the attention brought by the cosmetic effects of momentary colouring.
+The world with flowers in it can be a happy place in different ways to those that notice them (Coates Palgrave, 2002; Schmidt, et al, 2002; Leistner, (Ed.), 2000; Pooley, 1993; Stoneman, 1928; iNaturalist).